Peremptory norm

-A peremptory norm (also called jus cogens) is a fundamental principle of international law that is accepted by the international community of states as a norm from which no derogation is permitted.
-Thought to be so fundamental that it even invalidates rules drawn from treaty or custom, “norms of this character, therefore, cannot be derogated from by the will of the contracting parties."
-The possibility of such a fundamental law is hotly controverted by legal positivists who rely exclusively on state consent for the making of international law.
-Functionally, a rule of jus cogens is, by its nature, a rule so fundamental to the international community of states as a whole that the rule constitutes a basis for the community’s legal system.
+A peremptory norm (also called jus cogens) is a fundamental rule of international law that is accepted and recognized by the international community of states as a whole as a norm from which no derogation is permitted.
+Unlike ordinary treaty obligations or customary international law, a peremptory norm cannot be overridden by treaties, agreements, or national laws.
+Thought to be so fundamental that it even invalidates rules drawn from treaty or custom, "norms of this character, therefore, cannot be derogated from by the will of the contracting parties."

 There is no universal agreement regarding precisely which norms are jus cogens nor how a norm reaches that status, but it is generally accepted that jus cogens bans genocide, maritime piracy, enslaving in general (i.e. slavery as well as slave trade), wars of aggression and territorial aggrandizement, and generally as well torture, and refoulement.

-Historically, it is significant that the proponents of the idea of peremptory norms invalidating treaty rules were, in no small measure, reacting to the abuses of Nazism during World War II.
-They rejected the positivist proposition that state acts, even the making of treaties, should always be thought capable of making binding law.
+Definition

+The modern definition of jus cogens norms is found in Article 53 of the Vienna Convention on the Law of Treaties:A peremptory norm of general international law is a norm accepted and recognized by the international community of states as a whole as a norm from which no derogation is permitted and which can be modified only by a subsequent international norm of the same character.This means that even states objecting to the norm are bound by it, and any treaty or international agreement conflicting with a peremptory norm is void.